Natata08/application-hub/README.md

 `\dt` -- List all tables

-5. Configure Environment Variables:
+6. Configure Backend Environment Variables:
-   Create a .env file in the root directory of your project with the following content:
+   Create a .env file in the api/ directory with the following content:

 ```
 DB_CLIENT=pg